Stephiroth7/recipies/kolacky_cookies.md

 * Take one of the disks of dough from the refrigerator and lightly flour both sides.
 * Spread granulated sugar on your pastry board or work surface.
 * Place the dough on top and roll out pastry 1/8” to 1/16” thick.
 (Thinner is better)
-* Cut as many 2 inch squares or rounds a possible, saving the scraps for later reuse.
+* Cut as many 3 inch squares or rounds a possible, saving the scraps for later reuse.
+* Gently move the unfilled dough to a parchment covered baking sheet.
-* Place ½ to ¾ teaspoon of filling into the center of each square.
+* Place ½ to ¾ teaspoon of filling into the center of each square in a line.
-* Gently grab two opposite corners and fold one over the other, gently pressing down to try and seal them together.
-Water may help seal them.
+* Gently grab two opposite corners and fold one over the other, lightly pressing down to try and seal them together.
+(Water may help seal them.)
-* Gently move the cookie to a parchment covered baking sheet, no closer than 1” apart.
+* Rearrange cookies so that they are no closer than 1" apart on the baking sheet.
-* Bake 12-14 minutes or until the bottom edges are a golden, let cool slightly, and then move to a wire rack.
+* Bake 12-14 minutes or until the bottom edges are a golden, let cool slightly, and then move to a wire rack to cool.
+* (Optional) Dust with powdered sugar after baking and cooling

 NOTES:
 * Don’t chill the assembled cookies prior to baking them.
 This re-solidifies the butter in the dough and will cause them to puff too much and open the cookies!
-* Pressing the dough down slightly in the center will help keep them from popping open during baking.
+* Pressing the dough down slightly in the center and along the folds will help keep them from popping open during baking.
-  * Make them larger will also help prevent popping open
+ * Making them larger will also help prevent popping open
-* Dust with powdered sugar after baking and cooling

 STORAGE:
 * Unbaked, unassembled cookies can be stored in the freezer and brought to room temperature before assembly & baking.